Neil Lumsden: Post-CFL career

 Lumsden worked briefly in cycling when he was appointed COO of the Hamilton, Ontario, UCI Road World Championships in 2003.
 This was only the fourth time the road cycling world championships had taken place outside Europe.

 Lumsden now heads Drive Marketing, a sports marketing firm and a division of OK&D Marketing Group of Burlington, Ontario.

 Lumsden acted as Honorary Chairman of the 2008 Desjardins Vanier Cup in Hamilton, Ontario.

 In 2014, Lumsden was inducted into the Canadian Football Hall of Fame.

 Political career

 In 2022, he was nominated to run as a candidate for the Progressive Conservative Party of Ontario in the provincial electoral riding of Hamilton East—Stoney Creek.
 He was then elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 He was appointed Minister of Tourism, Culture and Sport in June 2022.
 In June 2024, he became Minister of Sport.
+On July 17, 2026, Neil Lumsden announced that he would retire effective August 4, 2026.

 Personal life

 His son Jesse Lumsden was also a CFL football player who played for the Hamilton Tiger-Cats, Edmonton Eskimos, and Calgary Stampeders before retiring in 2011.
 He is now a member of the Canadian Olympic Bobsled Team.

 In 2015, he and his daughter, Kristin Lumsden, a makeup artist/skincare specialist living and working in Toronto, competed in the third season of The Amazing Race Canada.
 In the first six legs, they placed 10th, 6th, 1st, 6th, 7th, and 6th.
 In the seventh leg, they placed last in 7th place and were eliminated from the show.